Skip to main content

 seed_data.sql

-INSERT INTO department (dept_name) VALUES
+INSERT INTO category (category_name) VALUES

-Running the course catalog query returns:
+Running the product catalog query returns:

 Why Learn SQL?